thekomer/Sunset/README.md

 #### Depreciation notice:

 Due to the lack of resources, this repo is deprecated.
-I will rebuild this theme later on with different base because - in my opinion - one of current base sources do not comply with GPL guidelines.
+I will rebuild this theme later on with different base because - in my opinion - one of current base sources does not comply with GPL guidelines.
 'Till then, fill free to use it on old-stable linux releases.
 It works just fine for me on debian 11.

 # Sunset GTK theme